Marine engineering: Stability

 Any seagoing vessel has the constant need for hydrostatic stability.
 A naval architect, like an airplane designer, is concerned with stability.
-What makes the naval architect’s job unique is that a ship operates in two fluids simultaneously: water and air.
+What makes the naval architect's job unique is that a ship operates in two fluids simultaneously: water and air.
 Even after a ship has been designed and put to sea, marine engineers face the challenge of balancing cargo, as stacking containers vertically increases the mass of the ship and shifts the center of gravity higher.
 The weight of fuel also presents a problem, as the pitch of the ship may cause the liquid to shift, resulting in an imbalance.
 In some vessels, this offset will be counteracted by storing water inside larger ballast tanks.
 Marine engineers are responsible for the task of balancing and tracking the fuel and ballast water of a ship.
+Floating offshore structures have similar constraints.

 Corrosion

 The saltwater environment faced by seagoing vessels makes them highly susceptible to corrosion.
 In every project, marine engineers are concerned with surface protection and preventing galvanic corrosion.
-Corrosion can be inhibited through cathodic protection by introducing pieces of metal (e.g. zinc) to serve as a “sacrificial anode” in the corrosion reaction.
-This causes the metal to corrode instead of the ship’s hull.
-Another way to prevent corrosion is by sending a controlled amount of low DC current through the ship’s hull, thereby changing the hull’s electrical charge and delaying the onset of electro-chemical corrosion.
+Corrosion can be inhibited through cathodic protection by introducing pieces of metal (e.g. zinc) to serve as a "sacrificial anode" in the corrosion reaction.
+This causes the metal to corrode instead of the ship's hull.
+Another way to prevent corrosion is by sending a controlled amount of low DC current through the ship's hull, thereby changing the hull's electrical charge and delaying the onset of electro-chemical corrosion.
+Similar problems are encountered in coastal and offshore structures.